5-C-Folio/item-remap/README.md

 * script is depenent on the existance of a Steve view in the Aleph database.  if the view is dropped, the script will fail.
 * git-sh decided the main branch should be called "master", which I don't like, and will fix later
 * Directory of locations.tsv is hardcoded
+* The output is location code and loan type name.
+These are not the UUIDs

 ### TODO
 * add location.tsv directory as a parameter